Building Hours and Holidays

 Printing and Photocopying

-Copying and printing is available in the first floor student services area and the third floor library.
+Copying and printing is available in the first floor student services area.
 The Center has just transitioned to a new print/copy solution, so please download a user’s guide for instruction in how to use the new system.

 Smoking, Alcohol and Drugs